davhunt/app-hcp-pipeline/README.md

 ### Inputs

 The structural prepocessing is subdivided into 3 parts (Pre-FreeSurfer processing, FreeSurfer processing, and Post-FreeSurfer processing), and requires at least one T1w and one T2w scan.
 If you input a freesurfer folder (optional), the FreeSurfer step will be skipped.
+WARNING: FreeSurfer 7.X is not currently supported due to poor quality surface reconstructions.
+Please provide a FreeSurfer 6.0 output.

 ### Outputs